 - Droppers or a spoon

-The next morning I loosened the ice from the bowls with a little warm water and set them in a big plastic finger paint tray with a lip.
+The next morning I loosened the ice from the bowls with a little warm water and set them in a big plastic finger paint tray with a raised edge.

-I remembered how much the ice melted last time —it’s the point, right?! —and didn’t want a salty, painty mess all over my table.
-A baking tray with sides would work.
-I set our tray over an old towel for extra protection.
+I remembered how much the ice melted last time— that’s the point, right?! —and I didn’t want a salty, painty mess all over my table.
+A baking tray with sides would also work.
+I also set our tray over an old towel for extra protection.

 Maia’s friend Stella was over for the morning and the three girls were very excited about the melting ice science experiment!
-I gave them each a bowl of table salt (the cheap Morton’s salt) and they sprinkled it over the tops of the ice domes.
+I gave them each a bowl of table salt (inexpensive Morton’s salt) and they sprinkled it over the tops of the ice domes.